 We organise our events because we want to showcase the fantastic yet challenging riding the Peak District has to offer and we want them to be friendly, enjoyable rides for everybody involved.

-Please help us clamp down on anyone breaking the codes of conduct by reporting any incidents of poor behaviour to any of the event marshals or officials.
+Please help us clamp down on anyone breaking the code of conduct by reporting any incidents of poor behaviour to any of the event marshals or officials.

-The Battle of Bradfield is held principally on small steep country lanes – whilst relatively traffic free they are very narrow and in places can be covered in a small layer of mud and or gravel which will require caution from all riders to descend safely and courteously.
+The BOB is held principally on small, steep, country lanes – whilst relatively traffic free, they are very narrow and in places can be covered in a small layer of mud and/or gravel, which will require caution from all riders to descend safely and courteously.
 All riders must be ready and able to stop at any point as there may be livestock, walkers, horse riders, cyclists or cars on the roads.
 We will ensure that adequate caution/care signs are placed to warn you but riders must take care when descending at all times.

 Please show respect to all riders and all other road users – the event roads are open to all traffic.
 Whilst riding on the smaller lanes or where traffic is busy please ride in single file.
 Please also be particularly careful of horses & riders and warn them of your approach and then pass quietly and carefully.

-This event is a challenge ride not a race – it is you against the relentless terrain of the Peak District – for 2020 we have put more emphasis on self sufficiency and you are required to carry adequate food and drink along with tools required to fix normal everyday mechanicals such as broken chains, slipping gears and punctures.
+This event is a challenge ride, not a race.
+It is you against the relentless terrain of the Peak District and you are required to carry adequate food and drink, along with tools required to fix normal everyday mechanicals such as broken chains, slipping gears and punctures.

 In the event of a major mechanical there is an emergency support vehicle available.
 If you do have any major problems please contact HQ (emergency numbers are on the reverse of the map handed out at registration).

-Please be warned that it may take some time for the emergency support vehicle to reach you.
-NB – any medical emergencies will always take priority over mechanical issues.
-You may wish to arrange your own lift back to event HQ either by friends / family or a taxi – that is fine just please check in at the event HQ once you return as you must let us know you are safe and hand in your timing chip.
+Please be warned that any medical emergencies will always take priority and it therefore may take some time for the emergency support vehicle to reach you.
+You may wish to arrange your own lift back to event HQ either by friends / family or a taxi – that is fine but please check in at the event HQ once you return as you must let us know you are safe and hand in your timing chip.